craftamap/pluploader/README.md

 pluploader --base-url https://your-confluence.com:8090 install
 ```

-You can work around this by using the configuration file
+You can work around this by using the configuration file.

 ### Managing plugins